 Boston Ivy vs. Virginia Creeper vs. English Ivy: Identification Tips

 Boston ivy is related to another vine, Virginia creeper (Parthenocissus quinquefolia).
 For identification purposes, note that Virginia creeper's leaf is a compound leaf, composed of five leaflets.
 Boston ivy's leaf may be compound on young plants but, in such cases, it will display three leaflets.

 Once mature, Boston ivy bears a simple, not a compound leaf.
 The vine is also sometimes confused with English ivy (Hedera helix) by beginning gardeners, but the two plants are not related; moreover, English ivy is evergreen, while Boston ivy is not.
 Plants in the genus, Hedera are true ivies.
 Others may have common names that contain that word (Boston ivy and the dreaded poison ivy being examples), but they are not real ivies.

 The Latinized Greek name for Boston ivy is something of a misnomer.
 Partheno- means "virgin" (as in "Virginia") and cissus translates as "ivy."
 But while its relative, Virginia creeper, is, indeed, native to Virginia, Boston ivy is of Far Eastern origin.
 Meanwhile, the species name, tricuspidata, refers to the mature leaves of Boston Ivy: The leaves, while not compound, do have three distinct lobes.

 Warnings About Growing Boston Ivy

-Nor should you allow Boston ivy to climb trees that you care about: The shade cast by the vines will interfere with a tree's photosynthesis, thereby depriving it of nutrients.
+Nor should you allow Boston ivy to climb a tree that you care about: The shade cast by the vine will interfere with a tree's photosynthesis, thereby depriving it of nutrients.